redhat-developer-demos/instrument-resellers/README.md

 # Create Postgres DB in a Linux container

+Upcoming version of Instrument reseller will support data seeding.
+So, you will need a Postgres container up and running to support backend data storage.

+This is a future feature.
+You do not need to have Postgres running now.

 ```
 docker run --name posty -p 5432:5432 -v postgres-volume:/var/lib/postgresql/data -e POSTGRES_PASSWORD=mypassword -d postgres
 ```